anthrgrnwrld/tryRecordingViewAnimation/README.md

 3. Delegate method

+First, please add the description of "RecViewAnimationDelegate" to YOUR VIEWCONTROLLER.

  - recViewDidFinishedToSaveDelegate():
   When RecViewAnimation instance finished to save the movie file to Photo library of iOS device, this delegate method is called.